wndxlori/wimby-ios/README.md

 wimby-ios
 =========

-iOS version of WIMBY written using RubyMotion
+iOS version of WIMBY (Wells In My Back Yard) written using RubyMotion